swiss-seismological-service/scdetect/README.md

 *detection* if it surpasses the value specified by the `"triggerOnThreshold"` configuration parameter.

-In a multi-stream detector setup, `scdetect` uses the *mean* correlation coefficient of all streams within the stream set.
+In a multi-stream detector setup, `scdetect-cc` uses the *mean* correlation coefficient of all streams within the stream set.
 In future, further methods may be provided in order to compute this *score*.

-Besides, `scdetect` implements trigger facilities, i.e. a detection may not be published, immediately, but put *on-hold* for the duration defined by the value of the `"triggerDuration"` configuration parameter.
+Besides, `scdetect-cc` implements trigger facilities, i.e. a detection may not be published, immediately, but put *on-hold* for the duration defined by the value of the `"triggerDuration"` configuration parameter.
 If a *better* detection arrives within this period, the previous one is not used, anymore.

 - `"triggerDuration"`: Defines the trigger duration in seconds.
 A negative value disables triggering facilities.